salesforcecli/plugin-packaging/messages/package_create.md

 - Create a managed packaged from the "force-app" directory files, give the package a description, and use the specified Dev Hub org:

-  <%= config.bin %> <%= command.id %> --name MyManagedPackage --description "Your Package Descripton" --package-type Managed --path force-app --target-hub-org devhub@example.com
+  <%= config.bin %> <%= command.id %> --name MyManagedPackage --description "Your Package Descripton" --package-type Managed --path force-app --target-dev-hub devhub@example.com

 # flags.name.summary